dannyjackson/Genomics-Main/C_SelectionAnalysis/dadi/dadi_README.md

 You can also edit a copy of the `submit_demo_model.sh` script (which is what the former uses to start each job) if you wish to test/rerun a single model at a time.

-## Likelihood Ratio Tests (WIP)
+## Likelihood Ratio Tests
-`dadi_4_LRT.py` performs Likelihood Ratio Comparisons between two already generated models (usually comparing a more complex model to a less complex model).
+`dadi_4_LRT.py` performs Likelihood Ratio Comparisons between previously generated nested models (comparing a more complex model to a less complex model).
 You can run this job on an HPC using `submit_LRT.sh` and editing relevent parameters in `params_dadi.sh`.

+NOTE: You cannot just compare any model to another.
+Rather, they must be "nested", meaning that they are very similar and the complex model represents a special case of the simple model.
+For example: You could run an LRT between a bottlegrowth model (simple) and another bottlegrowth model that factors in inbreeding (complex).
+But you cannot run an LRT between, say, a bottlegrowth model and a split-migration model.
+Be sure to review the dadi Documenation and Google Group Forum to review how to perform LRTs properly.

 ===========================================
 # Additional Notes